You are here

 Via Zoom or phone: book an appointment with your faculty liaison librarian

-How can I access library electronic resources when working off-campus?
+How can I access library digital resources when working off-campus?

-Start at your library home page.
+Start at the library homepage.
 All of the links from the catalogue search, databases, and research guides lead you through our proxy server, which proves to publishers that you're a Laurentian University community member.

-Similarly, the Scholarly Articles search from our library home page leads to a special Google Scholar search: any article to which we have licensed access will offer a "Get full text" link on the side that leads you through our proxy.
-You won’t have that convenience if you access Google Scholar directly.
+Similarly, the Scholarly Articles search from the library homepage leads to a special Google Scholar search: any article to which we have licensed access will offer a "Get full text" link on the side that leads you through our proxy.
+You will not have that convenience if you access Google Scholar directly from elsewhere on the Web.

 Can I borrow a physical item from the library?